-- Remote pilots shall be certified by the FAA in accordance with 14 CFR Part 107 - Remote pilots will be trained and certified in accordance with interagency policy - The Advanced UAS Workshop is required to operate UAS in support of wildland fire management. - Remote pilots must possess a Red Card for fire line operations. - Interagency certification cards are required to be in the possession of remote pilots while on an incident. - UAS aircraft will be certified in accordance with interagency policy.
-FAA registration cards are required to be with the aircraft while on an incident. - UAS Remote Pilots will: - 1.
-Obtain approval from the agency administrator or designee and the incident commander or designee prior to conducting incident assignments/missions. - 2.
+- Remote pilots shall be certified by the FAA in accordance with 14 CFR Part 107 - Remote pilots will be trained and certified in accordance with interagency policy - S-373 is required to operate UAS in support of wildland fire management. - Remote pilots must possess a Red Card for fire line operations. - Interagency certification cards are required to be in the possession of remote pilots while on an incident. - UAS aircraft will be certificated in accordance with interagency policy.
+Interagency certification and FAA registration cards are required to be with the aircraft while on an incident. - UAS Remote Pilots will: - Obtain approval from the agency administrator or designee and the incident commander or designee prior to conducting incident assignments/missions. - For fires in Alaska, with the exception of the National Park Service, agency administrators for all state and federal agencies have granted preapproval as is stated in the Alaska Interagency Annual Operating Plan. - 2.
 Obtain the appropriate level of airspace authorization prior to conducting incident missions (Part 107, ECOA, etc.). - 3.
-Confirm airspace de-confliction with dispatch or the TFR controlling authority (when applicable) prior to conducting incident missions. - 4.
-Coordinate and receive clearance for mission flights with aerial supervisors when they are on scene (ATGS, ASM, HLCO, LEAD) prior to conducting incident missions. - 5.
+Confirm airspace deconfliction with dispatch or the TFR controlling authority (when applicable) prior to conducting incident missions. - Coordinate and receive clearance for mission flights with aerial supervisors when they are on scene (ATGS, ASM, HLCO, LEAD) prior to conducting incident missions. - 5.
 Coordinate mission flights with participating aircraft when aerial supervision is not on scene. - 6.
 Make a blind call on the assigned air to ground frequency when no aircraft are reported to be on scene. - 7.
 Respond to blind radio calls from incoming aircraft when the UAS is the only aircraft on scene. - 8.
-Give way to all manned aircraft. - Have the capability of setting an altimeter and meeting operational altitude requirements. - Monitor assigned AM/FM frequencies. - Ensure that landowner notifications are attempted prior to flights over private land. - Coordinate missions and attend briefings with multiple incident management team (IMT) positions (ATGS, AOBD, etc.) depending on complexity.
+Give way to all manned aircraft. - 9.
+When appropriate, file a Notice to Airman (NOTAM) in accordance with interagency/FAA regulations. - i.
+As soon as practicable on initial attack or incident with no TFR. ii.
+In accordance with the provisions of a TFR. - iii.
+In accordance with the provisions of a Memorandum of Agreement with the FAA.
+Typically, prior to 24-72 hours of the flight - 10.
+Submit Emergency Operation report within 24 hours after operations have concluded or 48 hours after operations have commenced, whichever is earlier. - Have the capability of setting an altimeter and meeting operational altitude requirements. - Monitor assigned AM/FM frequencies.